 What is CrPc?

-CrPc is the Code of Criminal Procedure which is also called Criminal Procedure Code.
+CrPc is the Code of Criminal Procedure law of India which is also called Criminal Procedure Code.
 It was enacted in the year 1973 and was finally came into the force the next year on 1 April, 1974.
 It is the main legislative body that takes care of the various procedures needed for Administration of Substantive criminal law within India.

 When to impose Section 144?